 Sometimes it can be daunting to turn to those close to us for help.
 It can be a little awkward, embarrassing even.
 But if you can find a friend or family member to borrow money from, it could prove to be the cheapest and most hassle-free option.

-The friend or family member might not expect you to pay any “interest” on the loan and may well be more flexible on when they would expect it to be paid back.
+The friend or family member might not expect you to pay any “interest” on the loan and may well be more flexible when they expect it to be paid back.

-If you are going to borrow a larger amount from someone you know, it can be helpful – and reassuring to both of you – to put something down on paper.
+If you borrow a larger amount from someone you know, it can be helpful – and reassuring to both of you – to put something down on paper.

 Again, it can be a good idea to put the details down in a written agreement.
-If the very worst case was to happen and they were to die, you may need to claim the money back from their estate.
+However, if the very worst case was to happen and they were to die, you may need to claim the money back from their estate.